MCP HubMCP Hub

 Dynamic Tools

-• add_<entity>: Create new entity instances.
+• add_<entity>: Create new entities.

 • update_<entity>: Modify existing entities.